siberoloji/siberoloji.github.io/content/en/docs/HTML/2024-10-27-ultimate-guide-about-a-tagstructure-and-usage.md

-You can also use the `&lt;a&gt;` tag to link to different pages within your own website.
+You can also use the `<a>` tag to link to different pages within your own website.
 This is essential for creating a well-structured and user-friendly navigation system.